Dimers and analytic torsion I: Dimers on isoradial graphs

 where $\rK':\C^{\Xi_B}\rightarrow\C^{\Xi_W}$ is given by $(\rK'f)(w)=\sum_{b\in\Xi_B}\rK(b,w)u(b,w)f(b)$.
 The undetermined sign is the same as before, and thus:

-where $(K'f)(w)=\sum_{b\in\Xi_B}K(b,w)u(b,w)f(b)$
+where $(K'f)(w)=\sum_{b\in\Xi_B}K(b,w)u(b,w)f(b)$.

-Let us now discuss the height function, following \cite{KPW,Ken_IAS}.
+Let us now discuss the height function, see Section 5 in \cite{KPW} or Section 2 in \cite{Ken_IAS}.
 The height function is defined on the ``dual" $\Xi^\dg$, defined here as the subgraph of $M^\dg$ whose vertices correspond to faces of $M$ that are adjacent to vertices of $\Xi$; we can take the vertices of $\Xi^\dg$ to be the midpoints of edges of $\Lambda$.
 Given a perfect matching $\mfm$ of the bipartite graph $\Xi$, one can define a closed 1-form on its dual $\Xi^\dagger$ (ie. an antisymmetric function on oriented edges of $\Xi^\dagger$) as follows.
 Consider the 1-form $\omega\in C^1(\Xi^\dagger)$ defined by:

 Then $d\omega\in C^2(\Xi^\dagger)\sim C^0(\Xi)$ is $1$ on black vertices, $-1$ on white vertices, where $(d\omega)(f)$ is the sum of $\omega$ on the edges bounding the face $f$ of $\Xi^\dagger$, oriented counterclockwise.
 Given the embedding of $\Xi$ in the plane, one can construct a fixed 1-form $\omega_0\in C^1(\Xi^\dagger)$ as follows (here $(bw)$ is an edge of $\Xi$; the black neighbours of $w$ are $x,y,x',y'$ in this order):